catalina17/academic-website/content/authors/admin/_index.md

   url: "https://deepmind.google/"

 # Short bio (displayed in user profile at end of posts)
-bio: Staff Research Scientist with a decade of ML experience, former co-lead of Generative Music at Google DeepMind, with a PhD from the University of Cambridge, and inhaler of music :)
+bio: Staff Research Scientist with a decade of ML experience, Lyria post-training and evals lead, with a PhD from the University of Cambridge, and inhaler of music :)

 interests:
-- ML tools for music creativity
+- Multimodal ML tools for creativity
 - Long-range generation and reasoning

 education: